 Frequently Asked Questions

 - How can I get immunizations for my child?
 We recommend going to your child’s doctor.
 If you do not have a medical provider, have Medicaid insurance, or do not have medical insurance that covers immunizations, you can come to our T.I.K.E.
 (To Immunize Kids Everywhere) Clinics.
 We encourage you to call for an appointment at 410-396-4454.
-[TIKE Clinic Schedule February 2018]
+[TIKE Clinic Schedule April 2018 and May 2018]

 - How can I get my influenza ("flu") shot?
 You can take four effective, common sense measures to help prevent yourself and others from catching the flu including: (1) covering your sneezes and coughs; (2) washing your hands; (3) staying home when sick; and, (4) getting vaccinated.
 This year, our T.I.K.E. clinics will be giving flu vaccinations to children and adolescents who qualify (see above).
 For those who do not qualify for T.I.K.E. services, please ask your doctor or neighborhood pharmacy for this year's flu shot.
 T.I.K.E. clinics will also have a limited number of adult flu vaccinations with a $25 suggested donation to help cover costs.